 This web portal is designed to make it easier for you to find the information you need from us and from the agencies we oversee.
 Please explore our website to learn about our programs and services.
 In addition, you will find information on workplace safety, workers’ compensation, workforce training grants, and economic data that offers detailed information about the state’s labor markets, unemployment figures, and job vacancy reports.

 Follow us on:

 About Secretary Ronald L. Walker, II

 Secretary Ronald L. Walker, II oversees five labor and workforce development regulatory agencies: the Departments of Unemployment Assistance, Career Services, Labor Standards, Industrial Accidents, and Labor Relations.
-In addition, Secretary Walker manages Commonwealth Corporation-- the Secretariat’s quasi-public state agency charged with administering work force training funds and the Joint Task Force on the Underground Economy and Employee Misclassification, which coordinates the efforts of multiple state agencies to eliminate fraudulent employment activities and level the playing field for all employers.
+In addition, Secretary Walker manages Commonwealth Corporation—the Secretariat’s quasi-public state agency charged with administering Workforce Training Funds and the Council on the Underground Economy, which coordinates the efforts of multiple state agencies to eliminate fraudulent employment activities and level the playing field for all employers.

 The Mattapan native holds a Bachelor’s Degree in Marketing and Finance from Prairie View A&M University of Texas and completed the Finance for Senior Executive Program at Harvard Business School.